 The content will primarily be video and include expert interviews, product reviews, and Dr. Meadows’ personal investment experiences.

-Pick up a free copy of the E-book Hassle Free Rentals, Using the Turnkey approach for great returns with minimal Time Commitment.
+Download a free sample chapter on Hassle-Free Rental Property from my upcoming book, Alternative Financial Medicine.
 As a busy professional, you don’t have the time or management bandwidth to devote to a rental portfolio but want to enjoy all of the financial benefits of ownership.
 Well run turnkey companies handle finding a property, renovating it, placing good tenants and provide ongoing management so that you can focus being an investor in a cash flowing asset rather than a landlord.

 We also want to foster as much interactivity as possible so don’t forget to click on the Ask Dr. Meadows tab and leave me a voicemail question or comment.
 I will respond either via email or, for particularly relevant questions, via a posted video response so the whole community can benefit.